-3.1 ROBDDs for partial assignments
+3 ROBDDs for partial assignments

-In the framework of BDDs, Reduced Ordered Binary Decision Diagrams (ROBDD [4, 5]) are commonly exploited.
+In the framework of BDDs, Reduced Ordered Binary Decision Diagrams (ROBDD [8,12]) are commonly exploited.
 ROBDDs aim to represent boolean functions under the shape of oriented graphs without circuit.
-ROBDDs offer a powerful setting for solving boolean equation systems or for the treatment of various operations on boolean functions.
-More generally, they make it possible to represent sets in a concise way, such as for example the sets of assignments.
-We recall here their principles and mechanisms of construction (see [1, 4, 3, 5, 15] for more details).
+The OBDDs offer a powerful setting for solving boolean equation systems or for the treatment of various operations on boolean functions.
+More generally, they make it possible to represent sets in a concise way, such as for example of the sets of assignments.
+Their principles and mechanisms are described in details in [13, 8, 14, 12, 15] which are giving some building optimization.
+We recall in this sections, their principles and mechanisms of construction.

-Given a boolean formula F and its set X of variables, we consider a total order $(x_1, \ldots x_n)$ on X. The decision tree associated to F is a labeled path to nodes representing all interpretations of F. Internal nodes are labeled by elements of X, while leaves or terminal nodes are labeled by 0 or 1.
-These labels are noted var(s) for each node s compatible with the order on X: a node of the i^{th} level in the graph is labeled $var(s) = x_i$, the root is labeled x_1 .
-The internal nodes s possess two children corresponding to the interpretations of var(s): the left child lc(s) (var(s) is interpreted to 0) and the right child rc(s) (var(s) is interpreted to 1).
+Given a boolean formula F and X its set of variables, we consider a total order $(x_1, \ldots x_n)$ on X. The decision tree associated to F is a labeled path to nodes representing all interpretations of F. Internals nodes are labeled by elements of X, while leaves or terminal nodes are labeled by 0 or 1.
+These labels are noted var(s) for each node s compatible with the order on X: a node of the i^{th} level in the graph is labeled $var(s) = x_i$, the root is labeled var(s): the left child var(s) is interpreted to 0 and the right child var(s) is interpreted to 1.
+One calls vertices var(s) and var(s) is interpreted to 1.
+One calls vertices var(s) and var(s) is equivalent to an interpretation; it is a model if the label of the leaf is 1 (positive maximal path) and an counter-model if the label is 0.